alekdavis/ConfigFile/README.md

 Identifies the prefix that indicates that the JSON element should not be processed.
 The default value is the underscore character.

-The `_meta` elements are optional and can be used for improved readability.
+The non-root `_meta` elements are optional and can be used for improved readability.
 For example, they may include parameter descriptions, special instructions, default values, supported value sets, and so on.
 As long as they do not break the parser, feel free to use them at your convinience.

 ##### Limitations